TimeDelta/introspective/README.md

       - Common Tags **?**
       - Source (the name of the app that generated this record - automatically recorded)
     - Start Time (with time zone)
+    - When start time was set
     - End Time **?** (with time zone)
+    - When end time was set
     - Additional Tags **?** (only appear on this instance of the activity)
     - Note **?**
     - Source (the name of the app that generated this record - automatically recorded)